 Disease alert: Foot-and-mouth disease (FMD) and lumpy skin disease (LSD)

 FMD and LSD are both very serious diseases that affect beef and dairy cattle.
 Australia is currently free of these diseases, however there have been recent cases in Indonesia, including Bali.
 To learn more about the diseases, and how you can prepare, click here (for FMD) and here (for LSD).

 The recommended on-farm biosecurity practices for beef cattle producers are contained in the National Biosecurity Reference Manual: Grazing Livestock Production.

 The manual provides a set of voluntary, cost-effective guidelines to help reduce the risk of disease entering a property, spreading through the livestock population, and/or being passed to surrounding livestock operations.
 It outlines recommended measures under five management areas: Livestock; People, equipment and vehicles; Feed and water; Pests and weeds; Management.

 The single biggest threat to the cattle industry’s sustainability is an outbreak of an emergency animal disease.
-For this reason, the Cattle Council of Australia has put into place a series of animal health policies at both the state and national levels to guard against threats to the industry's biosecurity.
+That’s why the Cattle Council of Australia has put into place a series of animal health policies at both the state and national levels to guard against threats to the industry’s biosecurity.

 Australia’s National Livestock Identification System (NLIS) identifies animals so that we can trace them quickly if we need to.
 It applies to anyone with cattle, sheep, pigs or goats.